 And I didn’t realize how this implicit, unattainable standard of beauty was affecting me.
 As I’d get ready in the morning and put my scarf on, I’d feel uneasy looking at myself in the mirror.

 The long winter nights just seemed to drag on; the storm outside raging, never-ending.
 I laid on the couch in my dark living room.
 I couldn’t remember the last time I had gone out or even heard from a friend.
-Perhaps it was seasonal affective … Continue reading 7.
-Just a Façade
+Perhaps it was seasonal affective disorder – just the winter blues that were distressing me.…… Continue reading Social Media is just a Façade